Owoade/localbased/README.md

 # localbased
-A JSON based DBMS for local use (a firebase inspired project🙂)
+A JSON based DBMS for local use (a firebase inspired project🙂), Thanks to localbased you get to focus more on the your frontend Implementations

 ## Installation
 `npm i -g localbased`

+## Initialization
 Start the server
 `localbased start --port [port] default:2048`